 We have gathered together information about how it might affect your organisation which you can find in a storymap here.
 Esri UK is working hard to enable you to get the most out of the PSGA for your organisation, so I wanted to share an overview of this.

 We have created a set of layers to support the new OS Download API.
-These will help you to download OS open data within the ArcGIS platform for the area you are interested in.
+These will help you to download OS open data within ArcGIS for the area you are interested in.
 It can be difficult to know which grid square should be downloaded when viewing an overview map and these Living Atlas layers should support your GIS workflows.

 AddressBase Core is being provided in geopackage format which, for the first time, means you can access it directly in the platform.